Barbican Estate: Post-war development

-During World War II, the City suffered serious damage and loss of life.
-The Cripplegate ward was virtually demolished and by 1951 the resident population of the City stood at 5,324 of whom 48 lived in Cripplegate.
+During World War II the City suffered serious damage and loss of life.
+The Cripplegate ward was virtually demolished and by 1951 the resident population of the City stood at 5,324, of whom 48 lived in Cripplegate.
 Discussions began in 1952 about the future of the site, and the decision to build new residential properties was taken by the Court of Common Council on 19 September 1957.

 To accommodate the estate, 500 m of the Metropolitan line was realigned between Barbican and Moorgate stations between 1963 and 1965.

-The estate was built between 1965 and 1976, on a 35 acre site that had been bombed in World War II.
+The estate was built between 1965 and 1976, on a 35 acre site.
 The complex was designed by architects Chamberlin, Powell and Bon, whose first work was the ground-breaking Golden Lane Estate immediately north of the Barbican.
 Unlike its northern neighbour, however, the Barbican Estate was not social housing.
 Rather, it was designed and built for affluent City professionals and their families, with all flats let out at commercial rents by the Corporation of London.
-To help let out the flats, brochures were produced, advertising the Barbican Estate as containing the perfect residences for well-heeled professionals and international businesspeople.
-Indeed, in its early years, a substantial number of high-profile politicians, lawyers, judges, and bankers made their home here (see famous residents).
+To help let out the flats, brochures were produced advertising the Barbican Estate as containing the perfect residences for well-heeled professionals and international businesspeople.

+Indeed, in its early years, a substantial number of high-profile politicians, lawyers, judges and bankers made their home here (see famous residents).

-The Barbican was never 'council housing' in the conventional sense, as flats were targeted at professionals and let at 'market' rents, i.e. for similar prices to equivalent private homes in Central London.
+The Barbican was never 'council housing' in the conventional sense, since flats were targeted at professionals and let at 'market' rents, i.e. for similar prices to equivalent private homes in Central London.
 It was, however, owned and managed by the Corporation of the City of London, considered a local authority under the Housing Act 1980.
 This meant that Right to Buy applied to it, and, as a result, almost all flats are now privately owned, although a few continue to be let out by the City of London at market (non-subsidised) rents.